 Recovery of Packaging Waste

 Ireland has been compliant with all statutory packaging recovery targets set since 2001.
-A recovery rate of 93 per cent is reported for packaging waste in 2014, exceeding the 2011 EU target of 60 per cent.
+A recovery rate of 91 per cent was reported for packaging waste in 2015, exceeding the EU target of 60 per cent.

 |Nature||Status / Trend|